 Houdini writes:

-Feats of strength have always interested me greatly, so that in my travels around the world I have made it point to come in contact with the most powerful human beings of my generation.
+Feats of strength have always interested me greatly, so that in my travels around the world I have made it a point to come in contact with the most powerful human beings of my generation.

 The question, of course, will always remain: why did we never hear this before?
 We can only speculate, along with Don Bell, author of The Man Who Killed Houdini, and other historians, that public revelation that the death blows were not accidental would have severely impacted Bess's life insurance claim for double indemnity.
 Bell reports in his book that the insurance records have all disappeared.